 The EU’s Digital Green Certificate will act as proof of vaccination, a recent negative COVID-19 test result or that you have recent recovered from COVID-19.
 Once the technology is ready, it will allow travellers from EU countries to travel around their own country as well as others within the EU.

 The Digital Green Certificat will also include some non-EU Member States, such as Norway, Liechtenstein, Iceland and Switzerland.
 However, it will not include the United Kingdom.

 Are any airlines doing something similar?

-American Airlines is streamlining an app called VeriFLY from the Apple App Store or Google Play Store where passengers can select a destination, upload negative test results and then receive a QR code to show at an airport check-in counter.
+Several airlines are using separate apps for travellers to provide proof of their vaccination status.
+For example, American Airlines is streamlining an app called VeriFLY where passengers can select a destination, upload negative test results and then receive a QR code to show at an airport check-in counter.